nbcommunication/CloudflareAssets/README.md

 The following settings are used for more than one service:
 - **Account ID**: You should find this at the top of right sidebar on any of the main screens for R2 / Stream / Images.
 - **Access Token**: This is used for API access for Stream and Images.
 See *Creating an API Token* below.
 - **Custom domain**: This must be a domain managed and served by Cloudflare.
-See *Creating a custom domain* below.
+See *Using a custom domain* below.

 ### Creating an API Token
 To create an API token:
 - Navigate to My Profile > API Tokens.
 - Click *Create Token*.
-- Click *Use template* for **Read and write to Cloudflare Stream and Images**.
+- Under *API token templates* click **Read and write to Cloudflare Stream and Images**.
 - Remove *Read* access for *Account Analytics*.
 - In *Account Resources* select the account you will be using - it does not need access to all accounts.
 - If you have a static IP or IP range and wish to limit access by this, enter it in *Client IP Address Filtering*.
 - If you wish to time limit the token, set a range in *TTL* (not recommended for the purposes of this module).
 - Click *Continue to summary*.
+- Click *Create Token* and then copy the token to somewhere safe.

-### Creating a custom domain
+### Using a custom domain
-Coming soon: These instructions will be written in the near future (May 2023).
+To use a custom domain you need to either register a domain with Cloudflare or transfer a domain to your Cloudflare account.

 #### Connecting your custom domain
 Your custom domain needs to be manually connected to your bucket.
 - In your bucket dashboard go to Settings > Public access > Custom Domains.
 - Click *Connect Domain*.
-- Add the domain you wish to connect and click *Continue*.
+- Add the domain* you wish to connect and click *Continue*.
 - Allow Cloudflare to add the CNAME record by clicking *Connect domain*.

+\*You can use any subdomain of a domain you have in your Cloudflare account.
+This may be preferable for CDN usage e.g. cdn.mydomain.com.

 ### R2
 This information can be found in the R2 area of your Cloudflare account: